5 Steps to Take After an Accident With a Drunk Driver

 5. Contact an attorney

 The other driver’s capacity is relevant to your auto injury claim.
-Attorneys can help you navigate those issues with the insurance company, so you are free to take care of yourself and your wellbeing.
+A car accident attorney can help you navigate those issues with the insurance company, so you are free to take care of yourself and your wellbeing.

 If you or a loved one have been injured due to an intoxicated driver, contact Brown & Crouppen for a free consultation to discuss your claim.